Soil stripping

 Wet stripping: also called reconditioning for very dirty coatings.

-Application of the stripping product in the form of a stripping solution + water with a flat scrubbing mop, with an action time to be respected then passage of the low-speed single-brush machine .
-The application of the stripping solution can also be done with a scrubbing machine equipped with a black, brown, blue or green disc depending on the fragility of the floor.
+Application of the stripping product in the form of a stripper + water solution with a flat scrubbing mop, with an action time to be respected then passage of the single-brush machine.
+The application of the stripping solution can also be done with a scrubber-drier equipped with a black, brown, blue or green disc depending on the fragility of the floor.
 This is of course possible if the size and bulk of the surface lends itself to it.
 This will be a very significant time saving, particularly at the final level of collecting the stripping solution.
-In this specific case, the scrubbing machine will work in two stages.
-First stage of application and stripping without suction (brush raised) then passage for collecting and rinsing using the suction power of the scrubbing machine.
+In this specific case the scrubber-drier will work in two stages.
+First application and stripping without suction (brush raised) then passage for collecting and rinsing taking advantage of the suction power of the scrubber-drier.

 Dry stripping (spray) : allows the total or partial removal of floor protection by applying the principle of the spray method.

-The product is sprayed on the floor and the single-brush machine is used with a suitable disc (brown color).
+The product is sprayed onto the floor and the single-brush machine is used with a suitable disc (brown color).

-This stripping is suitable for floors that are particularly sensitive to water and without too much accumulation of wax layers.
-For the treatment of small areas.
+This stripping is suitable for floors that are particularly sensitive to water and do not have too much wax build-up.
+For treating small areas.

 Frequently Asked Questions About Stripping